aimms/user-guide/aimms-ide/GUROBI/GUROBI_FeasRelax_Feasibility_Relaxation.rst

-The objective for the minimum-cost relaxation can be set using the option :ref:`Options_Feasibility_relaxation_objecti` .
+The objective for the minimum-cost relaxation can be set using the option :ref:`option-AIMMS-feasibility_relaxation_objective`.

 After computing a minimum-cost relaxation (also referred to as 'Phase I'), Gurobi can optionally optimize the original objective among all solutions with a minimum-cost relaxation ('Phase II').
-This can be enabled by setting the option :ref:`Options_Feasibility_relaxation_optimiz` .
+This can be enabled by setting the option :ref:`option-AIMMS-feasibility_relaxation_optimize_original_objective`.